javierbotero/bookstore/README.md

 ```
   npm start
 ```
-And you will have the calculator in your local environment.
+And you will have the bookstore working locally.

 ## Authors